idan441/storage_flask_python/README.md

 ### Short "how to" instructions of running the application -
-The main application file's name is ```main.py``` .
+The main application file's name is ```main.py```, the installation file is ```setup.py``` .
 Run it from the virtual environement to start the application.
+Another way is by using a dockered version.
+I have made two Dockerfiles found in the directory - one is Ubuntu based and the other is Alpine based.
+You can build the docker images by running ```docker build .``` command from the directory.

 ## Images gallery -
 ![An example for a report showing movements of a specific item. ](./images-for-readme/report_by_item.png)